uselagoon/lagoon/docs/using_lagoon/active_standby.md

 > Note: Any routes that are under the section `environments.<branch>.routes` will not be moved as part of active/standby, these routes will always be attached to the environment as defined.
 Ensure that if you do need a specific route to be migrated during an active/standby switch, that you remove them from the `environments` section and place them under the `production_routes` section specific to if it should be an `active` or `standby` route.

-## Triggering a switch event
+## Triggering the active/standby switch

-To trigger an event to switch the environments, you can run the following graphQL mutation, this will inform lagoon to begin the process.
+### via the UI
+To trigger the switching of environment routes, you can visit the standby environment in the Lagoon UI and click on the button labeled `Switch Active/Standby environments`.
+You will be prompted to confirm your action.

+Once confirmed, it will take you to the tasks page where you can view the progress of the switch.

+### via the API
+The following graphQL mutation can be executed which will start the process of switching the environment routes.
 ```
 mutation ActiveStandby {
   switchActiveStandby(